wilpert/GetBandsNewReleases/README.md

 ## Dependencies

-The script has been written in the Python programming language and tested with Python 3.8, but it should work with any version of Python 3, perhaps even with Python 2 after some minor changes.
+The script has been written in the Python programming language and tested with Python 3.8, but it should work with any version of Python 3, probably also with Python 2, after some minor changes.

 The script depends on only one external module to work: python-metalum from Lachlan Charlick (https://github.com/lcharlick/python-metallum).
 Thanks, Lachlan, for your work!